KonstantinSKY/ibench/Front-end/README.md

 ```
 ******* `se` it is short from `self`

-### simplified adding locators to methods by several variants
+### Simplified adding locators to methods by several variants
 It Was like:
 ```python
 driver.find_element(By.XPATH, "//body/div[@id='fb-root']/div[@id='root']/div[1]/div[1]/div[2]/div[1]")